janfelix/Deep6/Master/README.md

 For Linux systems:

 Create a conda environment and install required packages.
-This is the recommended method, but can take a few minutes:
+This is the recommended method, but can take a few minutes.
+Conda will need the following channels: default, anaconda, conda-forge.
+If necessary add channels `conda config --add channels conda-forge`.

 `conda create -n dsix python=3.6 numpy pandas h5py biopython scipy keras scikit-learn tensorflow-gpu`